-This article discusses managing your deployed servers.
-There are quite a lot of settings you can change on an existing server, however, some require you to shutdown the server first.
+This article discusses managing your cloud servers.
+There are quite a few settings you can change on an existing server.
+However, some changes will require the server to be powered down.